Peanhua/plortz/documentation/manual.md

 Plortz has two user interfaces, the default graphical using JavaFX, and a commandline.
 The user issues commands and can see the results immediately in the GUI.
 The results can be written to Targa files.

 ## Requirements
-Java 11 and JavaFX 14.
+Java 11, LWJGL, LWJGUI, and their requirements.

 Maven is used for build automation, and might be easier to use also for running the program as it will automatically download JavaFX and set the appropriate module loading stuffs.